jan-peltner/tagger/README.md

 **Tagger is a super lightweight, stack-based navigation utility written in Rust.** Tag directories that you want to revisit and return to them later by popping them off the stack.

 ## Build
 Clone the repo and run `cargo build --release` to build it.
+Add the binary to your `$PATH`.

 ## Setup
 Tagger requires minimal shell configuration to get going.
 Add the following 2 lines to your shell configuration file of choice like `.bashrc` or `.zshrc`: